Skip to content

 Challengeable by: Auditor

-Parse statement file per format-specific schema Does each file pass schema validation (BAI2 record-type + sequence rules, CAMT.053 ISO 20022 XSD, MT940 SWIFT field structure, OBIE JSON schema, FDX JSON schema)?
+Parse statement file per format-specific schema Does each file pass schema validation against its own format - the BAI2 record-type and sequence rules, the CAMT.053 ISO 20022 XSD, the MT940 SWIFT field structure, and the OBIE and FDX JSON schemas?
 Rules Engine

 Decision Record